ShizukaDonaghue/serene-meditation/README.md

 ### Future Features
-* The drop down menu from the navigation bar for smaller viewport sizes currently stays open after the user selects one of the sections and navigates to the desired section.
+* The drop down menu from the navigation bar for smaller screen sizes currently stays open after the user selects one of the sections and navigates to the desired section.
 The drop down menu is only closed by clicking or tapping on the "X" in the navigation bar.
 If the drop down menu disappers once the user selects one of the sections, or taps outside of the drop down menu, it would help to improve user experience.
 This is something that can be implemented once I learn JavaScript.

 * The navigation bar currently does not have a drop down menu for "Techniques" section.
 A drop down menu will enable users to select a specific technique from the navigation bar.
 XXXXX EXPLAIN WHY THIS WAS NOT IMPLEMENTED